tytydraco/yessleep/out/I_inherited_a_lighthouse_in_the_woods_but_Im_not_sure_Ill_make_it_there_alive.md

 Not good.

 My heart thrummed as I moved through the brush.
 There was a single path to Gloomfall, a narrow trail that was rarely traveled except by my family and those like us.
-It’d lead me to the lighthouse, to safe haven, but only if I could find it.
+It’d lead me to the lighthouse, to my sister, but only if I could find it.

 “Lost?” said a voice.